brentsimmons/inessential.com/posts/2020/03/13/on_alternate_app_icons_for_netnewswire_f.markdown

 Given that including additional app icons can’t slow down the app, why not just do it?
 What could possibly be the downsides?

-#### Here Are the Downsides
+#### Here Are All the Downsides

 The first one is kind of obvious.
 It’s easy to think that this is something you could do in a couple hours.
 But remember that it’s not just a case of loading the app icon up in Photoshop and doing some quick versions with different colors.

 The colors have to be chosen and tested.
 Each version has to be created in all the various different sizes.
 It’s quite a bit of work!

-And our app icon maker [Brad Ellis](https://twitter.com/bradellis) is a father — like everyone else on the team, he’s donating time he could be spending with family instead.
+And our app icon maker [Brad Ellis](https://twitter.com/bradellis) is a father.
+Like everyone else on the team, he’s donating his time.
 Do I ask him to spend a few nights on this?

 A second downside is that this takes time away from fixing bugs and doing things like bringing Feedly syncing to the Mac.
 (This feature requires layout, code, and testing — it’s not just Photoshop work.)